archmangler/nginx-fluentd-prometheus-dockerized/README.md

 9090	: prometheus metrics

 (NOTE: if there is another fluentd server listening on 20 000 fleuntd node will send heartbeat there)

+Docker compose:

+- Docker compose file completes the lab by adding Grafana and a prometheus exporter.